Finn Wolfhard: 2017–2021: Further success and recognition

+2022–present

 In 2023, Wolfhard and his friend and frequent collaborator Billy Bryk released the theatrical feature film Hell of a Summer, which they co-directed, co-wrote and co-starred in.
 The film debuted at the 2023 Toronto International Film Festival, where it was named second runner-up for the People's Choice Award for Midnight Madness.
 That same year, he voiced a younger version of the titular character in Scott Pilgrim Takes Off, released in November.

+In October 2025, Wolfhard lent his voice in a short CGI film ParaNorman: The Thrifting! during the Halloween re-release of the film, alongside Anna Kendrick.
+Also in October 2025, it was reported that Wolfhard was developing a biopic centered on the band The Replacements.
+Based on the autobiography Trouble Boys: The True Story of the Replacements, Wolfhard will co-write the screenplay with his father and also produce the film.

+In November 2025, it was announced that Wolfhard would star in a film titled Crash Land alongside Gabriel LaBelle, with Dempsey Bryk directing.
+Bryk and Wolfhard would also serve as producers.

+In July 2026, Wolfhard confirmed to a fan during a Reddit Q&A that he was writing a new screenplay for a film that he also intends to direct and score.

-Music
+Music career

+2018-2019: Calpurnia

 Wolfhard was the lead vocalist, rhythm guitarist and songwriter for Vancouver-based rock band Calpurnia, until the band dissolved in November 2019.
 A few weeks later, it was announced that Wolfhard's new band, The Aubreys, with Calpurnia drummer Malcolm Craig, would debut on the soundtrack of his film, The Turning (2020).

+2020-present: The Aubreys and solo career

 The Aubreys released their single, "Loved One" on March 10, 2020, and their debut EP, Soda & Pie, through AWAL, on March 13, 2020.
 Their next single, "Smoke Bomb" was released on August 17, 2020.

 The Aubreys' first collaboration single with Lunar Vacation, "No Offerings" was released on January 12, 2021.
 Their second single of 2021, "Sand in My Bed" was released on February 14.

 The Aubreys released their single "Karaoke Alone" on September 10, 2021, from the group's debut studio LP, Karaoke Alone, which was released on November 5, 2021.

 Wolfhard released his debut studio album, Happy Birthday, on June 6, 2025, via AWAL.
+After Stranger Things concluded later that year, Wolfhard said in an interview with Deadline Hollywood that he would shift his focus to music.
+His second album, Fire from the Hip, was released on July 10, 2026.